 How Can Couples Counselling Help?

-Through my work with couples at Relationships Australia and in private practice I have helped many people to nurture and grow a more positive and respectful relationship.
+Throughout my extensive work with couples I have helped many people to nurture and grow a more positive and respectful relationship.
 I offer a safe place to explore how your core beliefs have been shaped and how they impact your most important relationships.
 I will show you ways to skillfully resolve relationship problems by becoming aware of who you are and the way you react to what is happening during difficult moments in your relationship.
 I will also help you to connect with your partner so that you can build a trust filled and hopeful relationship with them.
 Together we can work towards creating deeper, happier, more fulfilling and authentic relationships.

 Wherever you are in the stages of your relationship, my goal is to help you to come to see your relationships as the most rewarding opportunity for your own personal growth and liberation.